deciduously/music/post.md

 }
 ```

-We can access any types we define in `src/lib.rs` here by importing everything marked `pub` at the top via the project name: `use music::*`.
-Most of our code is going in `lib.rs`, but certain concerns related tot he executable program itself like command-line argument parsing and user output belong here instead.
+We can access any types we define in `src/lib.rs` here by importing everything marked `pub` there at the top via the project name.
+Most of our code is going in `lib.rs` but certain concerns related to the executable program itself, such as command-line argument parsing and user output, belong here instead.
 Give it a go with `cargo run`:

 ```txt
 $ cargo run